firelinks-alex/firelinks-alex.github.io/Advanced Operating System.md

 ### 4.3 How a process starts
 1. OS creates address space for the process and loads the program into the the space
 2. OS initialize the run-time stack.
-3. OS initialize the heap
-4. OS initialize I/Os including file descriptors
+3. OS initialize I/Os including file descriptors
-5. Jump to the `main()` routine of the program
+4. Jump to the `main()` routine of the program
-6. Process starts
+5. Process starts

 ### 4.4 Process States
 A process can have many states defined by an OS.
 A process transfers from a state to another state by schedulling or when certain event occurs in the system.